-This is a residential electric vehicle (EV) managed charging trial involving 176 EVs in the ACT, Victoria and Tasmania.
+This Jemena Dynamic Electric Vehicle Charging Trial is a residential electric vehicle trial involving 176 EVs in the ACT, Victoria & Tasmania.

 The project will recruit 176 EV owners across the ACT, Victoria and Tasmania to participate in the trial, with smart EV charging hardware or control boxes installed at each participant’s home.
 Jemena, AusNet Services, EvoEnergy, TasNetworks and United Energy will monitor the impact of these EVs on their networks and then take the lead role in efficiently managing the charge times of the vehicles.
 Participants will be sourced from the participating Distribution Network Service Providers (DNSPs) (via social media and direct customer engagement), JET Charge (via its existing customer base) and EV manufacturers (at point of sale).
 This trial aims to be transparent and open with customer engagement across all networks with a single digital interface and communications platform.